Dledesma106/liteflix-challenge/README.md

 # Liteflix

-This web application retrieves data from https://api.themoviedb.org/ to display a highlighted movie as the featured movie and 4 other popular movies in a caroussel with a Netflix-ish design
+This is a web application that retrieves data from https://api.themoviedb.org/ to display a highlighted movie as the featured movie and 4 other popular movies in a caroussel with a Netflix-ish design
 It also allows the user to upload a movie poster and title, and later check the list of movies added by the user

 This is a fullstack web coding challenge for Litebox, a company that builds web and mobile apps for clients in the United States.